What is a stocks and shares ISA, and how does it work?

 What is a stocks and shares ISA?

-An individual savings account (ISA) is a tax-efficient savings product.
+An individual savings account (ISA) is a tax-efficient savings wrapper.
 Interest or growth from an ISA isn’t subject to tax in the way that ordinary savings or investments would be.

-ISAs may, therefore, deliver more reliable long-term growth than many of the alternatives.
+ISAs may, therefore, deliver more reliable long-term growth than traditional savings and investment accounts.

-You can save up to £20,000 per year into ISAs, which is known as your ISA allowance.
+You can save up to £20,000 a year into ISAs, which is known as your ISA allowance.

 A stocks and shares ISA holds investments instead of cash.
-Despite the name, it can hold a wider range of investments than just stocks and shares, and may include bonds, investment funds and investment trusts too.
+Despite the name, it can hold a wider range of investments than just stocks and shares, and may include bonds, investment funds, investment trusts, as well as exchange-traded funds (ETFs).

-Typically, you will choose an ISA provider, who then offers you a range of products, which may be ready-made or bespoke.
+Typically, you choose an ISA provider, who then offers you a range of investment options to choose from.

 How do stocks and shares ISAs work?